Residency in Cornea and Contact Lenses

 Mission Statement

-The mission of the cornea and contact lens residency is to develop the resident’s clinical expertise in specialty contact lens fitting and management, as well as the assessment and management of corneal disease using the full scope of optometric procedures and treatment options.
+The mission of the cornea and contact lens residency is to develop the resident to attain advanced competency in the area of specialty contact lens fitting and management, as well as in the assessment and management of corneal disease using full scope optometric procedures and treatment options.

 Program Description